jedrzejewskipiotr/Excel_Project-Data_Analytics/README.md

   # 📊 Excel_Project-Data_Analytics

-Welcome to my project – a showcase of my knowledge, skills, and practical application of Excel as a data analysis tool.
+Welcome to my project – a showcase of my knowledge, skills and practical application of Excel as a data analysis tool.
 The project is divided into two parts:

 - 📈 [Salary Dashboard](/Project_1-Salary_Dashboard)
 - 🧠 [Skill Analysis](/Project_2-Skill_Analysis)

-Each part highlights different aspects of data analysis and demonstrates how Excel can be used to explore, clean, and interpret data effectively.
+Each part highlights different aspects of data analysis and demonstrates how Excel can be used to explore, clean and interpret data effectively.

 Shoutout to [Luke Barousse](https://github.com/lukebarousse) and [Kelly Adams](https://github.com/kellyjadams) for creating the [Excel Data Analytics Course](https://youtu.be/pCJ15nGFgVg?si=eaVSlBZP-crDsYqO).
-The [dataset](/Resources/data_jobs_salary_all.xlsx) used in this project was provided by the course creators and contains detailed information on job titles, salaries, locations, and essential skills based on real-world job postings from 2023.
+The [dataset](/Resources/data_jobs_salary_all.xlsx) used in this project was provided by the course creators and contains detailed information on job titles, salaries, locations and essential skills based on real-world job postings from 2023.

   ## 📈 Salary Dashboard